-One year ago, on May 12 2020, there was a horrific attack on the maternity ward of Kabul’s Dasht-e-Barchi hospital, a facility supported by Doctors Without Borders to official sources, 24 people were killed—including MSF midwife Maryam Noorzad, 16 mothers, and two children.
+Two years ago, on May 12 2020, there was a horrific attack on the maternity ward of Kabul’s Dasht-e-Barchi hospital, a facility supported by Doctors Without Borders to official sources, 24 people were killed—including MSF midwife Maryam Noorzad, 16 mothers, and two children.
 All these women were of the Hazara ethnic group.
-This attack is one of a long series of attacks in recent years against this [ethnic] minority, particularly in the Dasht-e-Barchi neighbourhood of Kabul, a predominantly Hazara area.
+This attack is one of a long series of attacks in recent years against this [ethnic] minority, particularly in the Dasht-e-Barchi neighborhood of Kabul, a predominantly Hazara area.

 On Sunday, May 9 2021, saw a deadly suicide bomb outside which killed at least 90 people dead and 240 injured.
 Most of the casualties were girls between 11 and 15 years old Hazara children.

 The most horrific recent attack was on Kaaj Education Centre in Kabul UNICEF is appalled by the horrific attack, early this morning, inside the Kaaj Educational Center in the Dasht-e-Barchi district of West Kabul, Afghanistan.
 This heinous act reportedly claimed the lives of more than a hundred Hazara people and severely injured many more, including children.
 The victims were practising for the entrance exam to university.

 Children and adolescents are not, and must never be, the target of violence.
 Once again, UNICEF reminds all parties in Afghanistan to adhere to and respect human rights and ensure the safety and protection of all children and young people especially the Hazaras who have faced hundred on targeted attacks and killing throughout the history of Afghanistan till this day,